Past Participles

 A past

-in "-ed" but there are many irregulars:
+“-ed” but there are many irregulars:

-drawn, divided, eaten, insisted, played, understood
+drawn, divided, eaten, insisted, spent, understood

 Regular Past Participles

-To form the past
+To form a past

 participle in Spanish, we add "-ado" to the stem of "-ar"